Monday, June 15, 2015

 He told Andy where we were.

-Finally, they arrived, and Dakota gave Ron his cell phone in case we got lost again.
+Finally, they arrived, and Dakota gave Ron his cell phone in case they got lost again.

 Passing out tickets